ShaneCurcuru/menotomymatters/_posts/2020-03-12-covid-info.md

 - [Public schools closed](http://www.arlington.k12.ma.us/news//Arlington_Bedford_Belmont_Burlington_Lexington_and_Winchester_Schools_to_Close_Starting_Tomorrow_March_13th_through_at_Least_March_27th.pdf) through "at least 27 March", including sports and other events.
 - [Town offices are limiting services](https://www.arlingtonma.gov/Home/Components/News/News/10023/1525) - "through at least March 27... suspend most nonessential town services and cancel board and committee meetings until further notice.":
     - All town committee/group meetings cancelled
+    - Town Hall - CLOSED in person, only use telephone or email/request forms
     - **Arlington Public Library - CLOSED**
     - [What other libraries are open](/howto/covid-libraries/)?
 Check out my [handy list here](https://menotomymatters.com/howto/covid-libraries/)!
     - Arlington Recreation Department - CLOSED
     - Arlington Youth Counseling Center (AYCC) - CLOSED, however "AYCC clinicians will continue to offer their regular counseling and mental health sessions to current clients and client families via phone calls and telemedicine services."
     - Arlington Senior Center - CLOSED
+    - Playgrounds - CLOSED to groups
+    - Local gyms (all kinds) - CLOSED
     - Senior rides and meals **will operate**
     - Arlington Police are of course still on the job!
 However they urge everyone to call or [use online forms to make requests or reports](https://www.arlingtonma.gov/departments/police) when possible.
 - [Sign up for town alerts](https://www.arlingtonma.gov/communications-center) or follow on social media in the Communications Center